 - Windows: \Program Files\Java\jre7\lib\security

-You can use the following command to do copy.
+You can use the following command to copy the files.

 For Mac and Linux: